Aryo15/Proxima/CONTRIBUTING.md

 You can check if your code follows the PEP8, either by running ``make lint`` or by executing ``flake8`` directly.

-FlaskBB is depending on a few python packages for development.
+Ekaayam is depending on a few python packages for development.
 One of those is [py.test][pytest] which runs our testsuite.
 Just use the provided ``requirements-dev.txt`` file and you should be good to go.